Amozaya/MicroservicesArchitecture_with_Docker_and_K8/Readme.md

 ### To run the container
 1. Use GitBash terminal
-2. `docker run hello-world` -  test a connection with docker registry
+2. `docker run hello-world` -  test a connection with docker registry by pulling and running a simple "hello-world" image

 3. `docker images` - list of the images locally